wadaniel/YMeRo/docs/source/user/installation.rst

 *****

 Additional helper tools can be installed for convenience.
-They are required for testing the code.
+The tools will automatically load required modules for installing, running and testing the code.

    .. code-block:: console